gordonhart/atlasof.space/README.md

   - [ ] Render 3D models for asteroids
 - General:
   - [ ] Improve controls for adding asteroids/comets from SBDB
+  - [ ] Set URL part for focused planet to enable link sharing

 ## Resources